-Marquise Blair is ready to prove he can play wherever the Seahawks need him to on defense
+Marquise Blair is ready to prove he can play wherever the Seahawks need him on defense

 Blair is officially in a battle for the nickel cornerback spot — the fifth defensive back who takes the field on obvious passing downs — with Ugo Amadi, who became the starter there when Blair was injured.

-But Blair has run with the first unit so far, and appears to be the front-runner.
+But Blair has run with the first unit so far and appears to be the front-runner.

 Blair said he intends to keep the job.